 Jesus *said, “Remove the stone.”Martha, the sister of the deceased, *said to Him, “Lord, by this time there will be a stench, for he has been dead four days.”
 Jesus *said to her, “Did I not say to you that if you believe, you will see the glory of God?”
 So they removed the stone.
 Then Jesus raised His eyes, and said, “Father, I thank You that You have heard Me.
 I knew that You always hear Me; but because of the people standing around I said it, so that they may believe that You sent Me.”
 When He had said these things, He cried out with a loud voice, “Lazarus, come forth.”
 The man who had died came forth, bound hand and foot with wrappings, and his face was wrapped around with a cloth.
 Jesus *said to them,“Unbind him, and let him go.”
 Therefore many of the Jews who came to Mary, and saw what He had done, believed in Him.

 God answered the depths of the prayers of Mary and Martha in the most amazing way possible.
 And He answered with a “yes”.
 The other story I want to reflect on is when Jesus prayed.
 In Luke 22 we find Jesus in the Garden of Gethsemane.
 Jesus was so distressed by the call on his life that he prayed for God to find another way.

 God answered Jesus’s prayer very differently and there was a very specific reason for it.
 Had Jesus not walked the path God called him to walk we would not be able to have the relationship with our creator we now have.
-The best part of this passage though to me is that God said no for a greater purpose, and he sent and angel which strengthened Jesus.
+The best part of this passage though, to me, is that God said no for a greater purpose, and he sent an angel which strengthened Jesus.